-The 2022 FS includes reserve estimates pursuant to subpart 1300 of Regulations S-K ("S-K 1300") under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and CIM Definition Standards based on mine plans developed using a gold price in line with current market conditions.
-The 2022 FS addresses recommendations from the 2019 pre-feasibility study and includes minor updates of the Project design to be consistent with the MMP, engineering and detailed costing in all areas of the Project.
+The Mt Todd FS included reserve estimates pursuant to subpart 1300 of Regulations S-K ("S-K 1300") under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Canadian Institute of Mining Metallurgy and Petroleum Definition Standards for Mineral Resources and Mineral Reserves ("CIM Definition Standards") based on mine plans developed using a gold price in line with the current market conditions at the time of the study.
+The Mt Todd FS addressed recommendations from the 2019 pre-feasibility study, included minor updates of the Project design to be consistent with the MMP, and reflected the completion of engineering and detailed costing in all areas of the Project.